neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

  ```

-## Extra updates
+## Additional updates

 Two docker compose files were developed in order to include the whole infrastructure for the sensitive data archive and the htsget-rs version.
-These compose files allow the users to make requests to the htsget and get the response with the parts of the data that the client then can download and assemble them.
+These compose files allow the users to make requests to the htsget and receive a response containing pointers to the requested parts of the data, which the client can then download and assemble.

 The Sensitive Data Archive Command Line Interface (sda-cli) has a demo version of the htsget command.
 This command, when provided with the public key of a user and (potentially) a region for a file, it makes the request to htsget, retrieves the results, requests the particular regions from the sda-download and then assembles these parts together.